“Yowww,” cried The Doctor and jumped back

 EVERYONE on Earth is watching the moon right now, especially a bunch of

-very clever people in Florida and I have to hide the TARDIS AND the other
+very clever people in Florida.
+I have to hide the TARDIS AND the other

 ship.
 The lights are on power save mode to give us a bit more juice for